hmcts/finops-reporting-incremental-export/README.md

 Each of these actions check out the repo on an agent then run the bash script to interrogate the specific api, a storage_account_upload script is sourced to complete the upload when the API interrogation has been completed.

-These scripts use Github actions variables to populate the needed resource info.
+These scripts use GitHub actions variables to populate the needed resource info.